Neuroplasticity: Traumatic brain injury research

-Randy Nudo's group found that if a small stroke (an infarction) is induced by obstruction of blood flow to a portion of a monkey's motor cortex, the part of the body that responds by movement moves when areas adjacent to the damaged brain area are stimulated.
+A group of scientists found that if a small stroke (an infarction) is induced by obstruction of blood flow to a portion of a monkey's motor cortex, the part of the body that responds by movement moves when areas adjacent to the damaged brain area are stimulated.
 In one study, intracortical microstimulation (ICMS) mapping techniques were used in nine normal monkeys.
 Some underwent ischemic-infarction procedures and the others, ICMS procedures.
 The monkeys with ischemic infarctions retained more finger flexion during food retrieval and after several months this deficit returned to preoperative levels.
 With respect to the distal forelimb representation, "postinfarction mapping procedures revealed that movement representations underwent reorganization throughout the adjacent, undamaged cortex."
 Understanding of interaction between the damaged and undamaged areas provides a basis for better treatment plans in stroke patients.
 Current research includes the tracking of changes that occur in the motor areas of the cerebral cortex as a result of a stroke.
 Thus, events that occur in the reorganization process of the brain can be ascertained.
-Nudo is also involved in studying the treatment plans that may enhance recovery from strokes, such as physiotherapy, pharmacotherapy, and electrical-stimulation therapy.
+The treatment plans that may enhance recovery from strokes, such as physiotherapy, pharmacotherapy, and electrical-stimulation therapy, are also being studied.

 Jon Kaas, a professor at Vanderbilt University, has been able to show "how somatosensory area 3b and ventroposterior (VP) nucleus of the thalamus are affected by longstanding unilateral dorsal-column lesions at cervical levels in macaque monkeys."
 Adult brains have the ability to change as a result of injury but the extent of the reorganization depends on the extent of the injury.
 His recent research focuses on the somatosensory system, which involves a sense of the body and its movements using many senses.
 Usually, damage of the somatosensory cortex results in impairment of the body perception.
 Kaas' research project is focused on how these systems (somatosensory, cognitive, motor systems) respond with plastic changes resulting from injury.

-One recent study of neuroplasticity involves work done by a team of doctors and researchers at Emory University, specifically Dr. Donald Stein and Dr. David Wright.
+One recent study of neuroplasticity involves work done by a team of doctors and researchers at Emory University, specifically Donald Stein and David Wright.
 This is the first treatment in 40 years that has significant results in treating traumatic brain injuries while also incurring no known side effects and being cheap to administer.
-Dr. Stein noticed that female mice seemed to recover from brain injuries better than male mice, and that at certain points in the estrus cycle, females recovered even better.
+Stein noticed that female mice seemed to recover from brain injuries better than male mice, and that at certain points in the estrus cycle, females recovered even better.
 This difference may be attributed to different levels of progesterone, with higher levels of progesterone leading to the faster recovery from brain injury in mice.
 However, clinical trials showed progesterone offers no significant benefit for traumatic brain injury in human patients.